Photonsters/Gaggiuino_35/README.md

 ### How to use
 1. Open in Nextion editor, click the "Device ID" in the top menu bar, select your Device.
 2. Select "Display" and choose rotation: select 270 for Robert Silvers 3.5" bezel.
+3. Then select FILE/TFT OUTPUT and save to a microSD card to flash the display.

 ### NEXTION 2.4" and 2.8" DISPLAY
 For Nextion 2.4" and 2.8" screens.

-Open in Nextion editor, click the "Device ID" in the top menu bar, select your Device.
-Then select Display and choose rotation: select 90 for the original 2.4" or select 270 for Robert Silvers 2.8 bezel".

-Then select FILE/TFT OUTPUT and save to a microSD card to flash the display.

 ##### Nextion 2.4"/2.8" Version History #####